North Caicos & Middle Caicos Taxis & Tours

 As is the case with all islands in the Turks and Caicos, there’s no public transport on North Caicos and Middle Caicos.
-The transport options are limited to rental cars, taxis, and of course hitchhiking!
+The transport options are limited to rental cars and taxis.
+Taxis cannot generally be found waiting at any location on both islands, and as such it's necessary to reserve in advance.

 Due to their limited populations, there are only a few taxis on North Caicos and Middle Caicos, and these are based on North Caicos.